onlyBel/HerbWise-/README.md

 Epicurious: A cooking app that includes recipes and ingredients, including herbs.

 LICENSE
-This project is licensed under the MIT License.
+This project is licensed under the MIT LICENSE .
 See the LICENSE file for details.